openjdk/jdk/src/java.base/share/man/java.md

 -   `auto` or `on`: These modes should be used in the Production phase.
-     If `-XX:AOTCache=`*cachefile* is specified, the JVM tries to load *cachefile* as the AOTCache.
-Otherwise, the JVM tries to load a *default CDS archive* from the JDK installation directory as the AOTCache.
+     If `-XX:AOTCache=`*cachefile* is specified, the JVM tries to load *cachefile* as the AOT cache.
+Otherwise, the JVM tries to load a *default CDS archive* from the JDK installation directory as the AOT cache.

-     The loading of an AOTCache can fail for a number of reasons:
+     The loading of an AOT cache can fail for a number of reasons:

-     - You are trying to use the AOTCache with an incompatible application, JDK release, or OS/CPU.
+     - You are trying to use the AOT cache with an incompatible application, JDK release, or OS/CPU.

-     - The specified AOTCache file does not exist or is not accessible.
+     - The specified *cachefile* does not exist or is not accessible.

      - Incompatible JVM options are used (for example, certain JVMTI options).

-       Since AOTCache is an optimization feature, there's no guarantee that it will be compatible with all possible JVM options.
-See [JEP 483](https://openjdk.org/jeps/483), section **Consistency of training and subsequent runs** for a representitive list of scenarios that may be incompatible with the AOTCache for JDK 24.
+       Since the AOT cache is an optimization feature, there's no guarantee that it will be compatible with all possible JVM options.
+See [JEP 483](https://openjdk.org/jeps/483), section **Consistency of training and subsequent runs** for a representative list of scenarios that may be incompatible with the AOT cache for JDK 24.

        These scenarios usually involve arbitrary modification of classes for diagnostic purposes and are typically not relevant for production environments.

-     When the AOTCache fails to load:
+     When the AOT cache fails to load:

-     - If `AOTMode` is `auto`, the JVM will continue execution without using the AOTCache.
+     - If `AOTMode` is `auto`, the JVM will continue execution without using the AOT cache.
 This is the recommended mode for production environments, especially when you may not have complete control of the command-line (e.g., your application's launch script may allow users to inject options to the command-line).
-       This allows your application to function correctly, although sometimes it may not benefit from the AOTCache.
+       This allows your application to function correctly, although sometimes it may not benefit from the AOT cache.

      - If `AOTMode` is `on`, the JVM will print an error message and exit immediately.
-This mode should be used only as a "fail-fast" debugging aid to check if your command-line options are compatible with the AOTCache.
-An alternative is to run your application with `-XX:AOTMode=auto -Xlog:cds` to see if the AOTCache can be used or not.
+This mode should be used only as a "fail-fast" debugging aid to check if your command-line options are compatible with the AOT cache.
+An alternative is to run your application with `-XX:AOTMode=auto -Xlog:cds` to see if the AOT cache can be used or not.

 `-XX:+AOTClassLinking`
-:   If this options is specified with `-XX:AOTMode=create`, the JVM will perform more
+:   If this option is enabled, the JVM will perform more advanced optimizations (such
-    advanced optimizations (such as ahead-of-time resolution of invokedynamic instructions) when creating the AOTCache.
-As a result, the appication will see further improvements in start-up and warm-up performance.

-    Using `-XX:+AOTClassLinking` will impose further restrictions on command-line options that can be used in the Production phase.
+    as ahead-of-time resolution of invokedynamic instructions)
+    when creating the AOT cache.
+As a result, the application will see further improvements in start-up and warm-up performance.
+However, an AOT cache created with this option cannot be used when certain command-line parameters are specified in the Production phase.
 Please see [JEP 483](https://openjdk.org/jeps/483) for a detailed discussion of `-XX:+AOTClassLinking` and its restrictions.

+    When `-XX:AOTMode` *is used* in the command-line, `AOTClassLinking` is automatically enabled.
+To disable it, you must explicitly pass the `-XX:-AOTClassLinking` option.

+    When `-XX:AOTMode` *is not used* in the command-line,  `AOTClassLinking` is disabled by default to provide full compatibility with traditional CDS options such as `-Xshare:dump.

 ## Performance Tuning Examples